-- Student Guide to eClass
+• Student Guide to eClass

-- Zoom@YorkU Best Practices

-- Zoom@YorkU User Reference Guide

-- University Information Technology (UIT) Student Services

-- Student Guide to eLearning at York University
+- Zoom@YorkU Best Practices - Zoom@YorkU User Reference Guide - University Information Technology (UIT) Student Services - Student Guide to Remote and Online Learning

 To determine Internet connection and speed, there are online tests, such as Speedtest, that can be run.
 If you need technical assistance, please consult the University Information Technology (UIT) Student Services web page.
 For more specific assistance, please write to askit@yorku.ca.